FeralAI/o2ptweaks.app/docs/EZROOT.md

 The **Install Magisk** button will download the latest Magisk stable release and begin the app installation.

-The downloaded Magisk APK file is located in your Download folder in case the manual install doesn't start.
+The downloaded Magisk APK file is located in your Download folder in case the automatic install doesn't start.

 This step will be unavailable if Magisk is already installed.